A Sample Urban EcoTrekk

 At this Northwestern portion of the Southside Greenway, you will then have several enjoyable options:

-Choice 2: is to continue heading Northwest to join the 45-mile long Pinellas Trail.
-From this intersection Northern Pinellas County can be explored OR you can proceed Southward on the Skyway Trail to the Skyway Fishing Pier Park (bridge) in order to enjoy fishing…pier & shore.
+Choice 2: Is to continue heading Northwest to join the 45-mile long Pinellas Trail.
+From this intersection Northern Pinellas County can be explored OR you can proceed southward on the Skyway & Skyway Bridge Trail to the Skyway Fishing Pier Park (bridge) in order to enjoy fishing…pier & shore.